SanyamN1/game-booster-cli/README.md

 -  Clean `apt` package cache
 -  Drop Linux memory caches
--  Kill unnecessary background apps (Discord, Steam, etc)
+-  Kill unnecessary background apps (Discord, Steam, etc).
 -  Set CPU governor to `performance`
 -  Run all optimizations with one keypress
 -  Stylish ASCII UI with safe prompts

 ---
+## NOTE-: You should probably add or remove bloat apps as per

 ##  Requirements